sarakonradi/nest-simulator/doc/contribute/index.rst

 ====================

 NEST draws its strength from the many people that use and improve it.
-We are happy to consider your contributions (e.g., new models, bug or documentation fixes) for addition to the official version of NEST.
+We are happy to consider your contributions (e.g., new |models|, bug or documentation fixes) for addition to the official version of NEST.

 Please familiarize yourself with our: